Otto-G/education-python/PythonForEverybody/README.md

 no impact to the variables inside of the function.
 The variable will be assigned to whatever parameter the function has defined it to be.
 Outside variables do not exist within funcitons (except for `Class` variables).

+### Fruitful functions and void functions

+Some functions like math functions will yield results and could be described as fruitful functions for this book.
+Other functions just perform an action like `print()` and then exit without returning a value.